Patrick Manning: For T&T and as Caribbean man

 However, succeeding Manning administrations also spent billions on “make-work” programmes (political welfare) to bolster electoral support in traditional PNM constituencies; he was no political saint.

-, engendering a measure of harmony between Afro and Indo-Trinis, Manning was no more successful than those who went before and those who came after him.
+In race relations, engendering a measure of harmony between Afro and Indo-Trinis, Manning was no more successful than those who went before and those who came after him.

 At the same time, he presided over a country immersed in criminal gang activity fed by the trade in drugs and guns and made little positive impression on criminality.
 His supporters argue that his plans were sabotaged when Manning’s political successors scrapped his purchase of offshore patrol vessels to stem illegal arms and drug smuggling.